Set image display properties

 The dimension sliders are enabled by default.
 To turn off the dimension slider for the layer in the web map, disable the dimension slider.

-• Optionally, if your multidimensional data includes other dimensions (Z dimension), they will appear below the time dimension drop-down menu.
+• Optionally, if the multidimensional data includes other dimensions (z dimension), they appear below the time dimension drop-down menu.
 You can also use the dimension slider for these dimensions to visualize the layer.

 5. Expand the Multidimensional extent section and do any of the following to set the available display slices: